 We drew the assembly to scale to locate the upper timber in the right position to suit the planned door height.
 We made sure there was sufficient finger space to pull the door open and closed.
 Our joiner designed the stiles so that the door would look symmetrical when in the closed position.
 He used safety glass panels secured by glazing bars and beads with mouldings to match those elsewhere in the house.
 The stylish black finger pull then completed the look.

 Being top hung, the door was suspended without need of a groove in the floor.
 A hidden pin fixed to the floor acts as a guide and provides stability to the bottom channel as shown in the image below.

 We had to co-ordinate the joiner’s work with that of the contractor who built the partition and decorated the finished construction.
 The partition was made from MDF, screwed to the framework.
-The top edge and bottom edges were finished with coving and skirting respectively to match that in the rest of the room.
+The top edge was finished with coving the bottom edge with skirting to match the rest of the room.